szarnyasg/duckdb-web/_posts/2024-08-19-duckdb-tricks-part-1.md

 | [Specifying types when reading CSVs](#specifying-types-in-the-csv-loader) | `FROM read_csv('example.csv', types = {'x': 'DECIMAL(15, 3)'})`{:.language-sql .highlight} |
 | [Updating CSV files in-place](#updating-csv-files-in-place) | `COPY (SELECT s FROM 'example.csv') TO 'example.csv'`{:.language-sql .highlight} |

-## Creating the Example Data Set
+## Creating the Example Dataset

-We start by creating a data set that we'll use in the rest of the blog post.
+We start by creating a dataset that we'll use in the rest of the blog post.
 To this end, we define a table, populate it with some data and export it to a CSV file.

 ```sql
 CREATE TABLE example (s STRING, x DOUBLE);